petersulyok/smfc/README.md

 Upper Non-Recoverable
 ```

-Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control, where:
+Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control, where all fans in the zone:

-   1. initially, all fans configured to full speed
+   1. initially configured to full speed (100%)
-   2. then fan speed can be safely configured in `[Lower Critical, Upper Critical]` interval
+   2. then their speed can be safely configured in `[Lower Critical, Upper Critical]` interval
-   3. if fan speed oversteps any of the `Critical` thresholds then IPMI will generate an _assertion event_ and will set the fan speed back to 100% for all fans in the specific zone (assertions can be viewed in the event log)
+   3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set the all fan speeds back to 100% in the zone

-Please also consider the fact that fans are mechanical devices, their rotational speed is not stable, it could be fluctuating.
+Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
 In order to avoid IPMI's assertion mechanism described here please follow the next steps:

   1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website
   2. Per fan: configure proper IMPI sensor thresholds adjusted to the fan speed interval